 Babies and children with Ebstein’s anomaly (even when surgically treated) will need lifelong followup.
 This will usually involve repeat tests like echocardiogram, ECG and sometimes cardiac Magnetic Resonance Imaging (MRI) scans.
 The aim of these check ups is to monitor your child’s heart function so that any future heart problems are diagnosed and treated quickly.

 Your cardiologist will advise you about any restrictions on activity that you should be aware of.
 If your baby had open heart surgery, they will have a scar down the middle of the chest, and there will be small scars where drain tubes were used, but these will fade over time.

-It was thanks to the diligence of a midwife that Molly’s heart condition, Ebstein’s anomaly, was detected during mum, Amy’s, pregnancy.
-Read her story here.
+It was thanks to the diligence of a midwife that Molly’s heart condition (Ebstein’s Anomaly) was detected during mum, Amy’s, pregnancy.
+Without early detection, it …read more